72nd Mechanized Brigade (Ukraine)

-The 72nd Separate Mechanized Brigade named after the Black Zaporozhians is a formation of the Ukrainian Ground Forces.
-It was previously named the 29th Rifle Division (2nd formation) and then the 72nd Guards Rifle Division of the Soviet Ground Forces.
+The 72nd Separate Mechanized Brigade named after the Black Zaporozhians is a mechanized infantry brigade formation of the Ukrainian Ground Forces.
+It was founded during World War II as 29th Rifle Division (2nd formation) of the Soviet Ground Forces.
+In 1943 it was restructured as the 72nd Guards Rifle Division of the Soviet Ground Forces.
 In 1957, it became a motor rifle division.
+After the collapse of the Soviet Union, the 72nd Guards Mechanized Division of the Soviet Ground Forces became the 72nd Guards Mechanized Division of the Ukrainian Armed Forces.

-Since 2014, the brigade has participated in the Ukrainian-Russian war in Donbas as part of the Anti-Terrorist Operation.
-In the summer of 2014, units of the brigade fought hard on the Russian-Ukrainian border, in the Azov region, and, in the winter of 2016, near Avdiivka in the industrial zone.
+In 2014, the brigade participated in the Ukrainian-Russian war in Donbas as part of the so-called Anti-Terrorist Operation.
+In summer of 2014, units of the brigade fought hard on the Russian-Ukrainian border, in the Azov region, and, in winter of 2016, in the industrial zone near Avdiivka.

 In August 2017, the brigade received an honorary title after the military formation of the Ukrainian People's Republic, the Black Zaporozhian Cavalry Regiment.

-The brigade is extensively involved in the Russian invasion of Ukraine participating in battles in the Kyiv Oblast and in the Donbas.
+The brigade is actively protecting Ukrainian territory in the Russian invasion of Ukraine.
+The brigade participated in battles in the Kyiv Oblast and in the Donbas.

 History

 World War II

 The 29th Rifle Division (2nd formation) was redesignated the 72nd Guards Rifle Division by Directorate of the General Staff order No.104 on 1 March 1943.
 The units of the division were renumbered as follows:

 On March 3, 1943, 72nd Guards Rifle Division was involved in battles for liberation of Belgorod.
 Soon they were near Kharkiv and Krasnohrad.
 On 19 September, the division was awarded the title Krasnohrad.
 On 8 January 1944, the division was awarded the Order of the Red Banner.

 The division fought in the Budapest Offensive from late October 1944.
 On 15 December, units of the division reinforced Cavalry Mechanized Group Pliev during the attack on Szécsény.
 On 9 January, the division was attached to the 24th Guards Rifle Corps.
 The division captured the area around Bart.
 The division's attack was stopped by the 1st Battalion of Grenadier Regiment 317 a kilometer north of the village.